A question as old as games themselves (well, maybe the question wasn’t always asked…).

-Ubisoft’s new hit For Honor, has to make similar sacrifices.
-In matchmaking they start with a “strict” adherence to player skill level.
+Ubisoft’s new hit For Honor has to make similar sacrifices.
+In matchmaking, they start with “strict” adherence to player skill level.
 The longer it takes to find a game (based on player availability and open game slots), the more extended the player skill range becomes.

 In an effort to keep the wait time down, they’ll match players that aren’t the same level.
 If you’re an average player, going against someone who has mastered a character in For Honor can be savagely frustrating.

 Is it better than waiting five minutes to find a match?
 Probably (we wouldn’t know, since…you know, we’re really good at For Honor).

 The more you play, the more experience you get.
 That’s how it usually goes into games with a leveling system.

 In many online games, you can hit a level cap and start over (“prestige” as it’s called in CoD–For Honor refers to it as reaching a new “reputation”).

 When you’re put into a “skill”-based matchmaking game, you’re matched with other players of similar level…But a similar level doesn’t always mean a similar skill.